-So, if the issue needs longer term attention, where contributions go towards making decisions, perhaps, or where differences of approach need closer examination, a Forum Topic can act as both a focus and catalyst for discussion.
-Also, you can look back throught the topic's contributions to see how a decision was made - this often helps to promote ideas and help towards reaching agreements.
+So, if the issue needs more in-depth attention, where contributions go towards making decisions, perhaps, or where differences of approach need closer examination, a Forum Topic can act as both a focus and catalyst for discussion.
+Also, you can look back through the topic's contributions to see how a decision was made – this often helps to promote ideas and help to reach agreements.

-Important: You should have already completed the steps outlined on the READ THIS FIRST page before attempting to access UK Forums.
-Otherwise you will not have an account to log in to.
+Important: You should have already completed the steps outlined on the START HERE page before attempting to access UK Forums.
+Otherwise, you will not have an account to log in to.

 You will then see a screen that looks like this:

-The easiest option is to click the login 'with XR UK Hub' button.
-Or enter your username and password (same as for the Hub) and hit Log in.
+The easiest option is to click the log in 'with XR UK Hub' button.
+Or, you can enter your username and password (same as for the Hub) and hit Log In.

-Note: We recommend adding UK Forum to your browser's bookmarks/favourites so it's easier to find in future.
+Note: We recommend adding UK Forum to your browser's Bookmarks/Favourites so that it's easier to find in future.

 Forums 'Landing Page'

-When you get to the Forums 'Landing Page' you will find a complete list of the forums you're joined to by your Hub Group Membership.
-For ease of reference, your forums are classified into 8 Categories which reflect the different Regions/Nations and Working Groups (or Circles) that make up XR UK.
-Here's a typical Landing Page showing all 8 Categories:
+On the Forums' 'Landing Page', you will find a complete list of the Forums you're part of as per your Hub Group Membership.
+For ease of reference, your Forums are classified into Eight Categories which reflect the different Regions/Nations and Working Groups (or Circles) that make up XR UK.
+Here's a typical Landing Page showing all Eight Categories:

-On the Landing Page, you'll find the forums from each of your Hub Groups as clickable link names in the different Categories.
-If there's a new post waiting for your attention, you'll see an 'unread' or 'new' button - click to go to the flagged post.
-There are several other functions, which are descibed in more detail below but first, let's see how you can make a reply ...
+On the Landing Page, you'll find the Forums from each of your Hub Groups as clickable link names in the different Categories.
+If there's a new post waiting for your attention, you'll see an 'unread' or 'new' button – click on this to go to the flagged post.
+There are several other functions, which are descibed in more detail below; but, first, let's see how to read and reply to messages.